 For travelers who want to avoid heavy crowds but still enjoy the tail end of Santa Cruz’s most pleasant temperatures, it doesn’t get any better than the fall.
 The summers can experience marine layer clouds over the beach into the late morning and afternoon hours, causing some to feel that the weather is even better in the fall and spring.
 The beaches are less busy, art festivals, county fairs, and other events are in full force, and accommodation prices have been significantly lowered.
 Daily highs range from 78 F to 65 F (26 C to 18 C).

 What to pack: Although not as rainy as winter, fall does tend to see a few light drizzles of rain in the mid to late months, usually anywhere up to four days.
 Bring an umbrella and light rain jacket just in case, but otherwise, you’ll be safe with jeans, T-shirts, and closed-toed shoes.

 Winter in Santa Cruz

 Pro tip: For those visiting in the winter, don’t miss the monarch butterfly migration in Santa Cruz.
-Each year from October to February, peaking in November, around 100,000 monarch butterflies migrate to Natural Bridges State Park.
+Each year from October to February, peaking in November, thousands of monarch butterflies migrate to Natural Bridges State Park.